A company can have many employees. Yet in law and in grammar it is a single entity.

 Some people think using they instead of it makes writing more personal.
-It does.
+It can do.
 But that’s not the point.

-Marketing departments like to describe companies are plural because there’s a point of connection.
+Marketing departments like to describe companies as plural because they think that gives readers a point of connection.
 It makes us think we are dealing with human beings.